 Making a public interest disclosure

-If you are a current or former Commonwealth public servant, Commonwealth contractor or staff member of a Commonwealth contracted service provider, disclosures can be made to the CRDC authorised officer: the CRDC Executive Director.
+Disclosures can be made to the CRDC authorised officer: the CRDC Executive Director.
 You can also make your disclosure to the Commonwealth Ombudsman.
-You must make a disclosure to the CRDC Executive Director or at the Commonwealth Ombudsman's office to gain the protections available under the PID Act.
+For those covered by the PID Act, you must make a disclosure to the CRDC Executive Director or at the Commonwealth Ombudsman's office to gain the protections available under the PID Act.

 For information about your options for reporting in unusual circumstances please refer to the Commonwealth Ombudsman's guide: Speaking up about wrongdoing.

 To lodge a disclosure or make an enquiry regarding CRDC’s PID scheme please contact the CRDC Executive Director via phone or post.
 Please mark your correspondence as ‘private and confidential.’

 Post: Executive Director

 Cotton Research & Development Corporation